 SAT 9:00 AM – 12:00 PM

 The NovaSure® procedure can reduce or stop bleeding altogether.
-It’s a less invasive alternative to hysterectomy, and avoids the potential side effects of hormones.
-Anyone who wishes not to have children in the future may be candidates for the NovaSure® procedure, but it is still possible to become pregnant after the ablation.
+It is a less invasive alternative to hysterectomy and avoids the potential side effects of hormones.
+Anyone who wishes not to have children in the future may be a candidate for the NovaSure® procedure, but it is still possible to become pregnant after the ablation.

 Take the NovaSure® Quiz to see if an endometrial ablation is right for you!

 People with heavy or long-lasting periods who do not wish to have children in the future may be candidates for the procedure.
 Your doctor can decide if the NovaSure® procedure is right for you.
 But if you’re sure you don’t want any children in the future, and your doctor rules out more serious causes of heavy bleeding, you may be a good candidate for the NovaSure® procedure.

 Because NovaSure® treats the lining of the uterus, your chances of getting pregnant after the ablation procedure will be reduced.
 However, if you are sexually active, it is still possible to get pregnant.
 A pregnancy after an ablation is very dangerous for both the pregnant person and the fetus, since the uterine lining is not able to properly support fetal development.
 It is very important to talk to your doctor about what birth control you will use after the NovaSure® procedure.